ballerina-platform/ballerina-release/release-notes/swan-lake-beta1-release-note.md

 ##### Improved configurable variables to support for map types

 The `configurable` feature is improved to support variables with map types through the TOML syntax.
-For example, if the map typed configurable variables are defined in the following way,
+For example, if the map-typed configurable variables are defined in the following way,

 ``` ballerina
 configurable map<string> admin = ?;